primitivefinance/.github/README.md

- This is the readme for the Primitive orginization.
+ This is the readme for the Primitive organization.